 Here are the aircraft: the frail biplanes and triplanes of the Kaiser's war; the great Lufthansa aircraft and airships of the turbulent Thirties; the monoplanes designed to help Hitler in his conquest of Europe.
 Here are the generals who forged the air weapon of the Luftwaffe – the swaggering Goering, the playboy Udet, the ebullient Kesselring and the scapegoat Jeschonnek; here, too, are the pilots who tried to keep faith with their Fatherland despite overwhelming odds; Adolf Galland, Werner Molders, Joachim Marseille and Hanna Reitsch.
 Not least are the actions fought by the Luftwaffe from the Spanish Civil War to the Battle of Britain, through the bloody struggle for Crete and the siege of Stalingrad to the fearful twilight over Berlin.

-Reviews of Foreign Planes in the Service of the Luftwaffe.
-Foreign Planes in the Service of the Luftwaffe – Kindle edition by Jean-Louis Roba.
+Reviews of Men Who Killed the Luftwaffe: The U.S. Army Air Forces Against Germany in World War II.
+Men Who Killed the Luftwaffe: The U.S. Army Air Forces Against Germany in World War II – Kindle edition by LtCol (Ret) Jay A. Stout.
 Download it once and read it on your Kindle device, PC, phones or tablets.
-Use features like bookmarks, note taking and highlighting while reading Foreign Planes in the Service of the Luftwaffe..
+Use features like bookmarks, note taking and highlighting while reading Men Who Killed the Luftwaffe: The U.S. Army Air Forces Against Germany in World War II..
 Buy online at Aviation Bookstore.